Book Review: Wreck of the Colossus

 Although the author writes well, and his passion is obvious, the book would have been improved by a good editor.
-Stevens at times gives far too much detail and some of his paragraphs go on for pages.
-However, if you are planning to dive from the Scilly Islands or fancy discovering lost wrecks then I recommend you buy the book before you start.
+Stevens at times gives far too much detail for most readers and some of his paragraphs go on for pages.
+However, if you are planning to dive from the Scilly Islands or are interested in discovering lost wrecks then I recommend you buy the book before you start.

 About the Author